chris-k84/TcExplore/Design Pattern Zone/Src/Src/Adaptor_Pattern/Adaptor_Pattern_README.md

 This sample was created to show the Adaptor Pattern applied to TwinCAT, in this case we have a communication object written for a standard control class and our customer wants us to extend with an MQTT library.

+In this example we have a control logic class that takes an adscommunication class which has an interface for pushing data out via ads. the customer now requires the data to be routed out via mqtt.

+we could modify the control class and ads class, to match the interfaces, but this would break the SOLID design principals.

+So how do we use the mqtt third party library. one solution is to use the adpator pattern, simply create a class to adapt the interfaces so the existing classes can use it.

 You can find an explanation of the pattern here: